dashvlas/awesome-ios-interview/Resources/English.md

 ## Deep and shallow copy
 There are two kinds of object copying: shallow copies and deep copies.
 The normal copy is a shallow copy that produces a new collection that shares ownership of the objects with the original.
 Deep copies create new objects from the originals and add those to the new collection.

+## What is the difference between functions and methods in Swift?

+Both are functions in the same terms any programmer usually knows of it.
+But functions are globally scoped while methods belong to a certain type.

 ## Protocol Oriented Programming